Adamtaranto/TE-splitter/README.md

                                       internal = Report only internal segments.
                                       external = Report only terminal repeat segments.
                                       None = Only report synthetic MITES (when --makemites is also set).
-  --makemites                       Attempt to construct synthetic MITE sequences from TIRs.
+  --makemites                       Attempt to construct synthetic MITE sequences from TIRs by concatenating 5' and 3' TIRs.

 Alignment settings: